Generic Name: cabazitaxel (ka-BAZ-i-TAX-el)

-Jevtana is usually handled and stored by a health care provider.
-Keep Jevtana out of the reach of children and away from pets.
+Jevtana is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about Jevtana, please talk with your doctor, pharmacist, or other health care provider.

 - Jevtana is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.